 As an efficient, speedy and diverse talent solution for UN partners, UN Volunteers serve with UN entities to bring people to the forefront of development, peace and humanitarian issues.
 UNV manages a pool of over 250,000 talented and qualified UN Volunteers who can be deployed to bolster the delivery of WHO’s programmes and support the 2030 Agenda for Sustainable Development.

 The UN Volunteers have become key members of our team.
 They give us so much more than just their skills and experience.
 UNV has also been a rapid and effective way to help the gender balance in the office as well adding energy and enthusiasm. --Abdou Salam Gueye, WHO Representative, Mauritania

-UN Volunteers also support health systems with a focus on the organization of integrated service delivery, supporting preparedness and creating effective responses to disease outbreaks.
-UN Volunteers in the field often ensure organizational leadership and corporate services that are required to maintain the integrity and efficient functioning of field operations.
+UN Volunteers can effectively support WHO’s mission to ‘promote health, keep people safe, serve the vulnerable’.
+UN Volunteers also support health systems with a focus on the organization of integrated service delivery, supporting emergency preparedness and creating effective responses to disease outbreaks.

 Read more about UN Volunteers serving with WHO.